perilloArt3159/hms-sample/README.md

 ### Back-End

-* From the backend directory, install all the composer and npm package dependencies by running the following commands.
+* From the backend directory, install all the Composer Package Dependencies.

 ```bash
 # Install Composer Package Dependencies